nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 2. **Adding invalid and redundant prefixes** after commands will case TAvigator to intake the invalid prefix and its value as part of the command, causing the command to fail.
 The remedy is to remove the invalid and redundant prefixes.

+3. **Trying to use help command with no courses** will result in `Please create an addressbook using the create command first` message.
+You can create an addressbook using `course create course/COURSE_CODE` to work around this issue.

 --------------------------------------------------------------------------------------------------------------------